 What Is Fluoride?

 Fluoride is a naturally occurring mineral found in rocks, soil, and water.
 Fluoride is the most effective agent we rely on to not only prevent cavities (tooth decay), but to even reverse early tooth decay.
-The benefits of fluoride have been studied and known for over 50 years and are supported by dentists, dental hygienists, and other healthcare professional.
+The benefits of fluoride have been studied and known for over 50 years and are supported by dentists, dental hygienists, and other healthcare professionals.

 How Fluoride Prevents and Fights Cavities

 Fluoride works by strengthening the enamel, which is the outer layer of our teeth.
 Enamel is a hard substance, even harder than bone, and is made of minerals like calcium and phosphate.
-When we consume foods and drinks containing carbohydrates (candy, pasta, bread, etc.), our bodies break down these carbohydrates into sugars.
+When we eat foods and drinks containing carbohydrates (candy, pasta, bread, etc.), our bodies break down these carbohydrates into sugars.
 The cavity-forming bacteria in our mouths then digest these sugars, creating harmful acids that break down the enamel of our teeth.
-In particular, the acids strip the calcium and phosphates from our enamel, allowing cavities to form.
+Specifically, the acids strip the calcium and phosphates from our enamel, allowing cavities to form.